CTPLab/Tera-MIND/README.md

 ## Training data

-Upcoming soon.
-The whole training data will be available in [Brain Image Library](https://www.brainimagelibrary.org/).
+The whole training data can be downloaded via [Brain Image Library](https://download.brainimagelibrary.org/64/a7/64a7615a166fc0c3/).

 ## Train the Tera-MIND model